A Guide to the Best Things to Do in Manly

 Private ferries to Manly

-Two private ferries operate between the city and Manly and both make the trip between Circular Quay and Manly wharf in 20 minutes.
+Two private ferries operate between the city and Manly.
+Both make the trip between Circular Quay and Manly wharf in 20 minutes.

 They also sell a 1 or 2 day hop on hop off cruise that includes other key tourist spots: